best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/writing_sphinx_documentation.md

 anyone else can quickly find as much information as they need to understand and/or run what you've done.

 Sphinx is a Python-based package to compile documentation into different formats, including HTML.
-This means you can write your documentation and, with a single terminal command, build it into a searchable website containing.
+This means you can write your documentation and, with a single terminal command, build it into a searchable website.

 It's widely used, such as for the documentation of the [pandas][pandas], and [PyTorch][pytorch] Python packages as well as many [others][sphinx-examples], and is highly customisable with different extensions, and themes.
 Included with this